 As mentioned earlier the pricing model is not developed in isolation.
 Many overlapping factors need to be taken into consideration including the domains discussed above (Business Model Value Chain, Market Research, & Competitive Advantage, etc.) in order for the pricing model to be sustainable, relevant, and viable.

 Each product/service may fall in different areas across the pricing spectrum.
 Typically this reflects different ‘values’ being pursued in each individual product/service’s cost (to build), delivery (includes vendors, storage, etc.), promotion (includes marketing, trade shows, print advertising, etc.), positioning (see Canvas for more details), and price (to the customer).
-Business’ that are able to offer products/services across the pricing continuum are often providing more advanced and quality offerings as the price increases.
+Businesses that offer products or services across the pricing continuum often provide more advanced offerings.
+Quality tends to increase as the price goes up.

 Higher end pricing will also typically include more functionality although this is not always the case.
-There are examples of higher end pricing being used to position the product/service offering as a prestigious and status building item (if purchased).
-The pricing model available to each business will depend on its product/service offerings as well as the market & industry it which it operates.
+Some businesses use higher end pricing to position their product or service.
+This strategy presents the offering as a prestigious and status building item (if purchased).
+The pricing model available to each business will depend on its product/service offerings.
+It will also depend on the market and industry in which it operates.

 Conclusions

 There is no one-size-fits-all price model for businesses to sell their product/service offerings.
-The determination of how to price the business’ offerings will depend on its business environment, offerings, and the opportunities available to it.
-Some businesses are better ready to take advantage of ‘first mover’ opportunities where other businesses prefer to ‘wait and see’ before moving forward.
-These preferences alongside the other considerations decide what goals the business will pursue and what pricing models will help them get there.
+Determining the price of business offerings depends on its business environment.
+It also depends on its offerings and the opportunities available to it.
+Some businesses quickly seize ‘first mover’ opportunities.
+Other businesses prefer to ‘wait and see’ before moving forward.
+These preferences affect what goals the business will pursue.
+They also influence what pricing models will help them get there.

 Travis Barker, MPA GCPM